 When seeking an intermediate digital camera, some people will automatically turn toward the best DSLR cameras for beginners.
-However, if those cameras are a bit too complex for you, there are other options, such as the best point and shoot under 500.
+You can never go wrong with the best mirrorless camera.
+However, if those cameras are a bit too complex for you, there are other options, such as the best point-and-shoot cameras under 500.
+Any of these cameras will give you an image processor to impress.
+You may want to look into a camera that has a CMOS sensor.

 Best Point and Shoot Under $500 Cameras